 The Investment Partnership incurs indebtedness to fund its liquidity needs, to leverage investments and potentially to leverage certain of our temporary investments.
 We may also incur additional indebtedness to fund our liquidity needs.
 The credit facility expires in June 2015 and there is a risk that it might not be extended or replaced by an alternative facility or that the terms or any extension or replacement will be less favorable than the existing credit facility.
+The credit facility is a floating rate facility thereby exposing the Investment Partnership to interest rate fluctuations and must maintain certain cash levels to comply with the credit facility terms.
 The Investment Partnership also makes fixed income investments that are sensitive to changes in interest rates.
 As a result, we are exposed to risks associated with movements in prevailing interest rates.
 An increase in interest rates may make it more difficult or expensive for us or for the Investment Partnership to obtain financing, may negatively impact the values of fixed income investments and may decrease the returns that our investments generate.